TencentMediaLab/GME/GME Developer Manual/Windows Developer Manual/Windows SDK Developer Manual_intl.md

 ```

 ### Obtain the microphone status
 This API is used to obtain the microphone status.
-"0" means microphone is enabled, "1" means microphone is disabled, "2" means microphone is under working, "3" means no microphones exits, "4" means microphone is not initialized well.
+"0" means microphone is enabled, "1" means microphone is disabled, "2" means microphone is under working.
 #### Function prototype
 ```
 ITMGAudioCtrl virtual int GetMicState()